John Harun Mwau

-John Harun Mwau (born 24 June 1948) is a Kenyan businessman and politician.
-He is the former Member of Parliament for Kilome Constituency.
-He was the first director of the defunct Kenya Anti-Corruption Authority but was removed after a year when a tribunal ruled that he was unfit to hold the office.
+John Harun Mwau (born 24 June 1948) is a Kenyan businessman, politician and former Assistant Minister for Transport in the Kibaki administration.
+He is the former Member of Parliament for Kilome Constituency.He was the first director of the defunct Kenya Anti-Corruption Authority but was removed after a year when a tribunal ruled that he was unfit to hold the office.